Fulfilling Our Mission of Care

 Fundraising was significantly challenged in 2020 with the declaration of COVID-19.
 Like many other charitable organizations, the work of St. Joseph’s Health Care Foundation was negatively impacted as a result.
 During this tumultuous year, Foundation leadership maintained a strong focus on financial and risk management and strengthening donor relationships, to ensure sustainable operations and support for patient care.

 The Foundation received cash gifts totaling $12,384,558, including several large donor gifts, an outstanding community response to The St. Joseph’s Health Crisis Fund and two high-performing Dream lotteries.
 This critical support enabled the Foundation to continue in its mission to provide funds to the hospital, a need made more important by the pandemic.

 Foundation operations were also impacted by the pandemic, which included the painful decision to temporarily reduce full time staffing levels by 20 percent.
 The Foundation was eligible for, and received, funding from the Canadian Emergency Wage Subsidy (CEWS), enabling staff to be recalled in early 2021.
 Throughout the year, management worked to reduce expenses wherever possible and launched unique initiatives to reach donors in new ways.

 Total assets under management reached $98,728,954, an increase of 17 percent over 2020, a result driven primarily by the long-term investment portfolio recovery.

 Endowed funds comprise 65 percent of total assets, growing by $6.9M to $63.6M in the past year.
 Investment income generated by these funds provide critical funding in perpetuity for specific care, teaching and research needs across St. Joseph’s.

-Allocations to Care, Teaching & Research
+Allocations to Our Mission of Care, Teaching & Research

 St. Joseph’s Health Care Foundation